A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

-As it is the case of linear $\lambda$-calculi, every symmetric monoidal closed category gives semantics to this language.
+and the contexts are interpreted using $\otimes$ over the interpretation of the types.
 Once again, we are aiming at generality instead of expressivity.
-In a concrete setting it would be fairly easy to extend the calculus with a datatype $\nat$ for natural numbers and probabilistic primitives such as $\cdot \vdash \mathsf{coin} : \nat$.
+In a concrete setting it would be fairly easy to extend the calculus with a datatype $\purple \nat$ for natural numbers and probabilistic primitives such as $\purple\cdot \vdash \mathsf{coin} : \purple \nat $ that flips a fair coin.

+The idea behind the particular linear logic models that we are interested in is that, by integration, Markov kernels can be seen as linear operators between vector spaces of probability distributions.
+As such, an LL program $\purple x : \purple \nat \vdash_{LL} \purple t : \purple \nat$ will be denoted by a linear function between distributions over the natural numbers.
+Therefore, from a programming point of view, variables are placeholders for probability distributions, i.e. computations, not values, and sampling occurs when variables are used.